 West Puente Valley is an unincorporated community located in the southwest portion of the ESGV Planning Area.
 The community shares boundaries with the City of Baldwin Park to the north and west, the City of West Covina to the north, and the Cities of La Puente and Industry to the east and south.
 The Southern Pacific Railroad runs along parts of the western border.
 The Walnut Creek Channel forms part of the northwestern border.
-However, the majority of extant buildings and structures in West Puente Valley were built after World War II, between the late 1950s and 1960s.
-(Figure 4.4.14-3, West Puente Valley Decade-by-Decade Map).209
+At the time of the reconnaissance survey in 2024, the majority (or over 96 percent) of extant structures were more than 50 years old, with the greatest number constructed in the 1950s.
+Less than 2 percent predate 1940, and approximately 1 percent are less than 50 years old (Figure 4.4.14-3, West Puente Valley Decadeby-Decade Map).

 Figure 4.4.14-3.
-West Puente Valley Decade-by-Decade Map210
+West Puente Valley Decade-by-Decade Map183

-Los Angeles County Department of Regional Planning.
-"Valinda: East San Gabriel Valley Area Plan."
+182 Los Angeles County Department of Regional Planning.
+8 April 2019.
+Valinda: East San Gabriel Valley Area Plan.
+Available at: https://planning.lacounty.gov/wpcontent/uploads/2023/03/ESGV Valinda ComProfile 20190408.pdf